EOSIO/eosio.cdt/.cicd/README.md

 1. [See Also](README.md#see-also)

 ## Configuration
-Most EOSIO.CDT pipelines are run any time you push a commit or tag to an open pull request in [eosio.cdt](https://github.com/EOSIO/eosio.cdt), any time you merge a pull request, and nightly.
+The EOSIO.CDT pipeline runs any time you push a commit/tag to an open pull request, push to a base branch, or merge a pull request in [eosio.cdt](https://github.com/EOSIO/eosio.cdt).
+In addition, nightly schedules run for all actively maintained release branches.

 Platform configuration used pinned configuration and versions.